Cold molecules in HI 21cm absorbers across redshifts 0.1-4: Results

 \subsubsection{Absorption}

-Fig. \ref{fig:abs2} displays the spectra of the two molecular absorption line detections.
+Figure \ref{fig:abs2} shows the spectra of the two molecular-absorption-line detections.
 They are both intervening systems.
-The values of continuum flux density, optical depth and column density are provided in Table~\ref{tab:absinter}.
-PKS0201+113 exhibits a weak absorption ($\sim$3$\sigma$) in the CO(4-3) line.
+The values of continuum flux density, optical depth, and column density are provided in Table~\ref{tab:absinter}.
+PKS0201+113 exhibits a weak absorption ($\sim$3$\sigma$) in the CO(4-3) line, and the detection is only tentative.
 The absorbing galaxy is also detected in emission in CO(5-4) (see Fig.~\ref{fig:em8}).
-The continuum flux density of the quasar is a factor of two higher at the lower frequency of the CO(4-3) line.
-The corresponding continuum emission is thus weakened by the absorption in the beam, while this is not the case at the frequency of the CO(5-4) line.
-The CO(4-3) absorption coincides well with the velocity range (-100, 10)\,\kms\ over which the \hi\ 21-cm absorption is detected.
-However, note that the peaks of 21-cm and H$_2$ absorption lines, despite both being tracers of cold gas, are disparate by $\sim$25\,\kms\ \citep[][]{Srianand2012}.
-The differences in absorption line velocities is most likely due to the non-alignment of radio and optical sight lines.
-The radio core, especially at cm wavelengths, is also more extended than the au-sized optical quasar and probes a larger volume of the absorbing gas.
+The continuum flux density of the quasar is a factor of two higher at the lower frequency of the CO(4-3) line with respect to the higher frequency of CO(5-4).
+At the latter frequency, the absorption signal is weak and does not compensate for the emission.
+The contrary is true at the CO(4-3) frequency: the absorption signal is stronger and cancels out the emission.
+The CO(4-3) absorption coincides well with the velocity range (-100, 10)\,\kms\ over which the \hi\ 21cm absorption is detected.
+However, we note that the peaks of 21cm and H$_2$ absorption lines, despite both being tracers of cold gas, are disparate by $\sim$25\,\kms\ \citep[][]{Srianand2012}.
+The differences in absorption line velocities are most likely due to the nonalignment of radio and optical sight lines.
+The radio core, especially at cm wavelengths, is also more extended than the astronomical unit(au)-sized optical quasar and probes a larger volume of the absorbing gas.

 PKS1406-076 was observed in June 2010 at 101.322\,GHz and 151.978\,GHz corresponding to the CO(2-1) and CO(3-2) lines redshifted at $z$=1.2753, respectively.
-The \hi\ 21-cm absorption peak is at $-$87\,\kms\ with respect to $z$=1.2753 corresponding to the Mg~{\sc ii} absorption.
-The observation led only to upper limits, with a spectral rms of 8\,mJy per channels of 20\kms, along with rippled baselines, likely due to the high continuum flux density (1.1\,Jy).
+The \hi\ 21cm absorption peak is at $-$87\,\kms\ with respect to $z$=1.2753, corresponding to the Mg~{\sc ii} absorption.
+The observation led only to upper limits ---with a spectral rms of 8\,mJy per channel of 20\kms--- along with rippled baselines, which are likely due to the high continuum flux density (1.1\,Jy).
 In March 2019, the target was observed again but only in the 3mm band with a wide configuration, which included CO(2-1) at 101.322 GHz in the upper-outer sideband, but also HNC(2-1) and HCO$^+$(2-1) at 79.693\,GHz and 78.396\,GHz in the lower-outer sideband, respectively.
-An absorption line was detected near the HNC(2-1) frequency but blue-shifted by $\sim$600\,\kms\ with respect to the peak of the 21-cm absorption.
+An absorption line was detected near the HNC(2-1) frequency but blueshifted by $\sim$600\,\kms\ with respect to the peak of the 21cm absorption.
 The HCO$^+$(2-1) frequency was at the edge of the band and suffered from a rippled baseline.